pawel-napieracz/cordova-plugin-onegini/docs/public/reference/user/AuthenticationHandler.md

 });

 handler.onPinrequest((actions, options) => {
-  // Called when the SDK requests a users pincode.
+  // Called when the SDK requests a users PIN.
 });
 ```